Skip to main content

 Ćevapi (Ćevapčići)

-Grilled minced meat sausages, often served with onions, lepinja (flatbread), and ajvar (roasted red pepper relish).
-It's a popular street food and is enjoyed throughout the Balkans.
+Grilled minced-meat sausages, usually served with onions, lepinja flatbread, and ajvar (roasted red pepper relish).
+A street-food favorite eaten across the Balkans.

 Allergens: